-Home Readers are sent home from the beginning of the year.
+Home Readers are sent home from Term 1.
 The readers that are sent home will strictly follow are Phonological Awareness and Phonics programs.
 The home readers have been printed with the intention for you to keep and create your own home library to read together.
-Your child will receive a Home Reading Folder, which is to be returned each Monday, as it will be filled with more readers for you to practice together.
+Your child will receive a Home Reading Folder, which is to be returned each Monday, as it will be filled with more readers for you to practices together.
 Inside the cover of each reader, you will find a set of instructions for how to read and use the book with your child.